A Linearly Convergent Douglas-Rachford Splitting Solver for Markovian Information-Theoretic Optimization Problems: Convergence Analysis

-Similarly, for the second algorithm \eqref{eq:alg_alt}, we show that the {\L}ojasiewicz exponent of the corresponding augmented Lagrangian is $\theta=1/2$.
+Similarly, for \textit{Solver \Romannum{2}}, we show that the {\L}ojasiewicz exponent of the corresponding augmented Lagrangian is $\theta=1/2$.
 However, this requires an additional assumption that $A$ be full row rank.
 We later show that this additional assumption is not necessary to prove locally linear convergence rate in an alternative approach. \begin{lemma} Let $\mathcal{L}_c$ be defined as in \eqref{eq:ib_alm}.
-For the sequence $\{w^k\}_{k\in\mathcal{N}}$ obtained from the algorithm \eqref{eq:alg_alt} where $w^k:=(Ap^k,q^k,\nu^k)$, if it is bounded and converges to a stationary point $w^*$ satisfying \eqref{eq:sta_point}, $0<\alpha< 2$, then we have:
+For the sequence $\{w^k\}_{k\in\mathbb{N}}$ obtained from \textit{Solver \Romannum{2}}, where $w^k:=(Ap^k,q^k,\nu^k)$, if the sequence is bounded and converges to a stationary point $w^*$ satisfying \eqref{eq:sta_point}, $0<\alpha< 2$, then we have:

 where $\mathcal{L}_c^k:=\mathcal{L}_c(p^k,q^k,\nu^k)$.
 Moreover, if $AA^T\succ 0$, then: